-- 1. Public or private schools offering curricula comparable to that of public schools (see Section 4.2). - 2.
-Churches and other houses of worship. - 3.
-Golf courses, country clubs, racquet and tennis clubs. - 4.
-Cemeteries and mausoleums. - 5.
-Private clubs and lodges. - 6.
-Parks maintained by any private association of persons residing in the district. - 7.
-Public buildings and facilities in keeping with the character and requirements of the district, except those otherwise specified (see Section 4.2). - 8.
-Home occupations (see Section 4.2). - 9.
+- 1. Churches and other houses of worship. - 2.
+Golf courses, country clubs, racquet and tennis clubs. - 3.
+Cemeteries and mausoleums. - 4.
+Private clubs and lodges. - 5.
+Parks maintained by any private association of persons residing in the district. - 6.
+Public buildings and facilities in keeping with the character and requirements of the district, except those otherwise specified (see Section 4.2). - 7.
+Home occupations (see Section 4.2). - 8.
 Child care centers, provided: - a.
 No outdoor play activities shall be conducted before 8 a.m. or after 8 p.m.; and - b.
-Provision is made for areas for offstreet pick-up and drop-off of children. - 10.
-Commercial greenhouses and plant nurseries. - 11.
-Conference centers.
+Provision is made for areas for offstreet pick-up and drop-off of children. - 9.
+Commercial greenhouses and plant nurseries. - 10.
+Trailer Parks or campgrounds.